lokhandemm/Android-Studio_Programming-Lab/README.md

 # Android Studio Programming Lab

-This repository contains the source code and materials for Android Studio programming lab exercises
+This repository contains the source code and materials for Android Studio programming lab exercises!

 The aim is to help students learn and implement Android app development concepts effectively.